Feeling a little overwhelmed about the impending exams? Do not fear! Here are are some tips from your Advice & Support Centre team.

 It is important to figure out what will be expected of you in the exams.
 Try to get into the mindset of the examiner; to understand what they want from you and how best to approach each type of exam question.

 Have you looked at past exam papers?
 Find them online and get used to how the questions are worded.

 Have you fully understood the assessment criteria for your course and the module aims?
-Make sure that you talk to your assigned tutor if you are unsure about anything.
+Make sure that you talk to your Module or Programme Leaders if you are unsure about anything.

 Helpful information about your exams may also be posted on Studynet, so it is worth having a look.